- Education and Training: decision support system, extension, mentoring, networking, technical assistance

-- Sustainable Communities: community planning, leadership development, local and regional food systems, partnerships, urban/rural integration, community services, social capital, social networks, community development
+- Sustainable Communities: community development, community planning, community services, leadership development, local and regional food systems, partnerships, social capital, social networks, urban/rural integration

 This project aims to build the capacity of local food coordinators and other agricultural educators working for the development of local food systems.
 The target audience includes Iowa State University Extension and Outreach staff and employees of other entities (RC&D, city planners, community groups, etc.).
 Professional development opportunities for these food system practitioners will help build a sustainable and effective local food system.
 Research shows that strong local food systems support profitability for farmers, strong environmental practices, and high quality of life for farmers and their communities.
 The project will support (1) a mentorship program pairing experienced local food coordinators with beginning coordinators, (2) peer learning groups calls: a series of monthly video chats that would each focus on a different topic identified by practitioners, and (3) individualized face to face technical consultations for regional food system working group sites.
 A committee of three local food farmers, three local food coordinators, the project evaluator and a national expert in food system development will advise the project.